 We have a site on the UBC course website system called "Canvas."
 We will use the Canvas site for several purposes, but grades will be in an instructor spreadsheet, not on the UBC Canvas site.
 I will provide access to the instructor spreadsheet using a special set of login credentials.
 To access the Canvas site, go to this site and log in with your Campus Wide Login and password: http://canvas.ubc.ca

 Evaluation/Assignments

-25% Reading Assessments
+25% Reading Assessment Quizzes

 There is a fair bit of reading to do for this course.
 There will be reading assessments on Canvas during class time to ensure that students read these texts carefully.
-Attendance is also a part of this grade component.
-The 25% break down as follows: 5% attendance; 20% reading assessment quizzes.
-Taking the quiz automatically gives you the attendance mark.
-If for some reason you miss the quiz, you can always tell me to mark you present manually after the lecture.